 Navigating the world of dating apps can be overwhelming.
-There's the dilemma of choosing which dating app to join, to selecting profile photos that best illustrates the depth and breadth of your personality, and determining how much information to share with a pool of complete strangers.
+There's the dilemma of choosing which dating app to join, selecting profile photos that best illustrate the depth and breadth of your personality, and determining how much information to share with a pool of complete strangers.
 For example, most apps have options to share your lifestyle preferences, like whether you want or have children, drink alcohol, or are cannabis-friendly.
 These lifestyle preferences can also be polarizing.
-For example, when someone you're dating or someone you're talking to via an online dating site mentions that they're "420 friendly," what do you say?
+For example, when someone you're dating or a person you're talking to via an online dating site mentions that they're "420 friendly," what do you say?

 Meet the Expert

 Bonny Albo is a relationship expert who has written about online dating for Dotdash and has been featured in The New York Times and Reader's Digest.